UmurerwaDivine/Awards/ReadMe.md

 As a user of the application i should be able to:

 Sign in to the application to start using.
-Upload my pictures to the application.
+Upload my projects to the application.
-See my profile with all my pictures.
+See my profile with all my projects.
-Follow other users and see their pictures on my timeline.
-Like a picture and leave a comment on it.
+View posted projects and their details
+Rate and review other users projects
+Search for projects
+View projects overall score

 ### Technologies Used
 Python version 3.6.7